plaa/cuke-steps/README.md

 -----

 > ruby cuke-steps.rb \[options\] &lt;directories...&gt;

+In its simplest form:

+> ruby cuke-steps.rb features/

 Supported options:

 *  -f FORMAT, --format FORMAT
    Select output format, either "html" or "cf"

 *  -o FILE, --output FILE
    Output to FILE, default "steps.html" or "steps.cf"

 *  -h, --help
    Usage instructions

 This will scan the provided directories for step definition files (*.rb) and output the documentation in the specified file.

+The tool supports having step definitions in multiple directories.
+It will generate a separate section for each directory specified on the command line, and (if multiple directories are provided) a section containing all step definitions.

 BSD License